Zlatá Koruna

 Zlatá Koruna (Goldenkron) is a municipality and village in Český Krumlov District in the South Bohemian Region of the Czech Republic.
 It has about 800 inhabitants.
+The municipality is located on the Vltava River.

+Zlatá Koruna is known for the Zlatá Koruna Monastery, which is protected as a national cultural monument.

 Administrative division

 Zlatá Koruna consists of three municipal parts (in brackets population according to the 2021 census):